 It’s a weird and uncomfortable thing, until you realise it can be impersonal if ‘personal’ isn’t your thing.
 Freewriting doesn’t have to be about spilling your innermost feelings, it can be about anything: characters, plot lines, settings and much more.

-So if I need some ideas for my current WIP (or am feeling blocked), I take ten minutes to write in stream of consciousness, inspiration guaranteed.
+So if you need some ideas for your current WIP, take ten minutes to write in stream of consciousness.
+Inspiration guaranteed.

-Some days ideas hit me quicker than balls shooting up a pinball machine.
-This is great, but when I’m focused on another piece of creative writing, this distraction is, well, distracting.
+Like me, ideas probably hit you faster than balls shooting up a pinball machine.
+This is great, but when you’re focused on another piece of creative writing, this distraction is, well, distracting.

-Because ideas for stories can come from anywhere, when they do, I like to have a place to keep them together in one place to sit and stew until a later date and it’ll take away the stress of forgetting important ideas.
+Because ideas for stories can come from anywhere, when they do, it’s good to have a place to keep them together.
+They can sit and stew until a later date and it’ll take away the stress of forgetting important ideas.

-I read a lot, but I’m haphazard, multiple books at once, stopping and starting.
-It’s complicated.
-To regulate my crazy system, I’ve created a ‘bespoke’ reading list in my notebook, ten or so books that I colour in (very smugly) with a Nile-green colouring pencil when finished.
+I read a lot, but I’m haphazard: multiple books at once, stopping and starting.
+To regulate my crazy system, I’ve created a reading list in my notebook, ten or so books that I colour in (very smugly) with a Nile-green colouring pencil when finished.